Objectives of the service

 The targeted customers and users are water utilities and their contractors.
 SatSense data will allow them to:

-- Make better long term strategic maintenance decisions based on strategic risk modeling
+- Make better long term strategic maintenance decisions based on strategic risk modelling

 - Take action based on short-term changes in ground movement based on water infrastructure specific ground movement maps